xtuml/mc/doc/notes/10052_coverage/10052_coverage_int.md

 7.1.1 Starting from scratch, build a model with a single package with a single component.
 7.1.2 Export MASL Domain
-7.1.3 See expected minimal coverage of TBD reported in the export.log.
+7.1.3 See expected minimal coverage of 1 / 61 = 1 reported in `code_generation/masl_output.txt`.

 7.2 PEI
 7.2.1 Import the `pei_masl` branch of the PEI model [2.4].
 7.2.2 Export MASL Domain
-7.2.3 See coverage of TBD reported in the export.log.
+7.2.3 See coverage of 42 / 61 = 68 reported in `code_generation/masl_output.txt`.

 7.3 MASL Round Trip
 7.3.1 Run MASL Round Trip on the build server and see it pass.
 7.3.2 See coverage reported.

 ### 8. User Documentation

-8.1 Update documentation on Export MASL Domain and on MASL Round Trip.

 ### 9. Code Changes